arjun-menon/arjun-menon.github.io/essays/pol/ca/conservatives-and-lies.md

 Based on various Bible verses, dishonesty & misrepresentation make me very uncomfortable.
 Especially when someone is willing to just persistently lie non-stop.
 When there’s so much compulsive incessant lying, it reminds me of John 8:44 in which Jesus says this about the devil: “When he lies, he speaks his native language, for he is a liar and the father of lies.”
 I personally think it’s spiritually dangerous of emulate / copy a behavioral trait of Satan.

+The issue of discernment of the truth—vaccines, science, climate change, carbon tax, etc.

+---

+"The righteous detest the dishonest; the wicked detest the upright." — Proverbs 29:27 (NIV).<br>
+"An unjust man is an abomination to the righteous, but one whose way is straight is an abomination to the wicked." — Proverbs 29:27 (ESV).<br>